 You can also donate directly to the Freedom of the Press Foundation to help further our mission.
 Twice a year, we will distribute a grant to projects our Board of Directors has vetted and selected.

-Freedom of the Press Foundation takes 7% from each donation, which goes to our 501(c)3 fiscal sponsor to ensure your donation can be tax-deductible in the United States.
+Freedom of the Press Foundation takes 5% from each donation, which goes to our operations costs.

 Criteria for choosing organizations:

 - Record of engaging in transparency journalism or supporting it in a material way, including support for whistleblowers.